kova1chuk/word-flow/README.md

 - **Delete Words**: Remove words from the collection
 - **User Isolation**: Each user can only see and manage their own words

+## Text Analysis

+- **Text Input**: Paste or type any text for analysis
+- **Word Statistics**: Count total words, unique words, known words, and unknown words
+- **Word Recognition**: Automatically identifies which words are already in your collection
+- **Bulk Add**: Add all unknown words to your collection with one click
+- **Word Frequency**: Shows the most common words in the analyzed text
+- **Real-time Analysis**: Instant results with visual statistics

 ## Pages

 - `/` - Main page showing auth status
 - `/signin` - Sign in page with email/password and Google options
 - `/signup` - Sign up page with email/password and Google options
 - `/words` - Word management page (requires authentication)
+- `/analyze` - Text analysis page (requires authentication)

 ## Tech Stack